 Our Information & Referral service provides one-on-one guidance to caregivers, individuals with autism, and professionals on a variety of topics (typically by phone and email) to connect them with the best possible local, state, and national resources.
 Call us at 804.257.0192 or email us at [email protected].

 Our comprehensive Online Resource Directory provides information to connect individuals and families with local providers and resources to best meet their individual needs.
 The list is updated regularly and supplemented with additional resources in our weekly e-blasts.

 The ASCV hosts educational opportunities for individuals with autism, caregivers, family members, and professionals on critical autism-related topics.
-In addition to our monthly workshops, the ASCV added our Speaker Series and Conference Series in 2020, featuring informative presentations from renowned experts and self-advocates.
+In addition to our monthly workshops, the ASCV added our Speaker Series in 2020, featuring informative presentations from renowned experts and self-advocates.
 Autism Friendly Communities provides tailored training and guidance to local businesses to create an autism-friendly environment.

 Throughout the year, we offer a variety of high quality, comprehensive educational opportunities for individuals, families, caregivers and professionals.
 Our workshops are free and open to the public.

 Through this community training program, the ASCV works collaboratively with local businesses and organizations to develop a customized plan to best support individuals with autism and their families in our community.
 Learn more about the Autism Friendly Communities program.

 The ASCV collaborates with local and state agencies and organizations, as well as serves on work groups and councils, to advocate for services, supports, and legislation to improve the lives of people with autism and their families.
 We also host an annual Autism Advocacy Day at the VA General Assembly.